DawnVespero/TheBlackSunLodge/Songs/The Sewage Worker’s Birthday Party.md

 > *He was ordered to lie down in front of one lavatory and his wrists were tied round the back.
 This meant his cheek was hugging the side of the filthy bowl.
 A rope was tied round each of Steve’s Wellingtons keeping his feet well apart.
 Dave took a cloth, dipped it in the bowl with its mixture of shit and piss and suddenly rammed the cloth into Steve’s mouth.
 He was taken by surprise.
 This had never happened before.
 > John grabbed Steve’s hairs and quickly jerked his head to the side sufficiently to pull a shortrope round and tie the gag into place.
 It was impossible for him to move or say anything.
 He was completely at their mercy…* [^2]

+The song was also intended to be released as a single to be included with the Decemeber 1984 issue of the Italian music magazine *Free*, but this did not materialize.[^3]

 ## Lyrics

 > *[Instrumental]*